 Volunteer management

-That most difficult part about managing volunteers is staying organized with the abundant amount of details.
-Below you will find information, tips, suggestions, and key resources on how to manage volunteers for an Ira A. Fulton Schools of Engineering event – no matter how small or big!
+Before you can start recruiting volunteers, you need to think about what type of help you need, how you want to organize it, and what supplies and resources are necessary to support volunteers on-site.
+Below you will find information, tips, suggestions, and key resources on how to manage volunteers for an event – no matter how small or big!

-If you would like to learn more about managing volunteers or get a more formal training please reach out to Elizabeth Cross.
+If you would like to learn more about managing volunteers then what is listed below, or schedule a formal training, please reach out to Elizabeth Cross, the Dean’s Office Volunteer Manager.

-Position descriptions are important for various reasons – but mostly it gives the volunteer insight on what they would be doing, if they would be a good fit and how they will benefit from the position.
+Role descriptions are important for several reasons – but mostly it gives the volunteer insight on what they would be doing, if they would be a good fit and how they will benefit from the position.

-You need the support at your event, but the volunteer also needs their experience to be valuable to them in some measurable way.
-This can be through skills developed, possible networking or an educational component – both you and the volunteer need to benefit.
+You need support at your event, but the volunteer also needs their experience to be valuable to them in a measurable way.
+This can be through skills developed, networking or an educational component – both you and the volunteer need to benefit.

-The position description should not be longer than a page and should be precise with no fluff – bullet points and numbering are perfectly fine to use.
-You don’t want to throw every detail on this page, it’s more so an introduction to the position – just like a paid job description.
-Closer to the event is when you send a volunteer agenda with the breakdown of all the details.
+The role description should not be longer than a page and should be precise with no fluff – bullet points and numbering are fine to use.
+You do not want to throw every detail on this page; it is more so an introduction to the position – just like a paid job description.
+Closer to the event is when you send a volunteer briefing with the breakdown of all the details.

 • Key Responsibilities